This tutorial will show you how to make your own shirt, t-shirt dress, and tank top.

 The closer you cut to the shoulder seam the wider the neck will be.

-For example: if you cut close to the shoulder seam you can get an "over the shoulder look", but if you cut a few inches away from the shoulder seam your neckline will not be as wide and will be more like a t-shirt.
+For example: if you cut close to the shoulder seam you will get an "over the shoulder look", but if you cut a few inches away from the shoulder seam your neckline will not be as wide and will fit more like a t-shirt.

-I would start by going 2-3" away from the shoulder seam, then cut 2-3 inches down and over.
-If you want more scoop you can always come back and cut more off.
+I would start by going 3-4" away from the shoulder seam, then cut 2-3 inches down and over.
+If you want more scoop you can always cut more off.

 Cut 1-2" down and over until you hit the end of the shirt